Welcome to the 4th of our 12 weeks of Artful Summer!

 While past media can still speak.
 Even loudly.
 I believe that there is something uniquely powerful in speaking with the media of one’s own time.
 With media that previous generations could not have spoken with.
 And, I believe that the media of your time is Remix.

 Yes, you could argue that art and culture have always been remix.
 When a haute couture fashion designer takes the culture of the street and puts it on Rodeo Drive, that’s remix.
 When Pablo Picasso took African masks and incorporated them into his paintings, it was remix.
-When someone takes video of Bush, or Obama, or Trump, and edits it to make a political or humorous point, it’s remix.
+When someone takes video of Obama, Trump, or Biden, and edits it to make a political or humorous point, it’s remix.

 Our activity this week is Remix!
 You can remix anything with anything.
 Words.
 Sounds.
 Images.
+Videos.
+Databases.
+Makeup.
+Clothes.
 Anything.

 Digital.
 Analog.
 Anything.

 You could remix your childhood diary with the notes you keep today.
 On paper.
 Or online.
 You could do a sound mashup.
 You could remix photos of your earlier self with photos of you today.
 You could find 2 pieces of video and make your own Party and Bullshit in the USA.
-Those of you who are CECS majors, or otherwise technical, could also think about a data mashup.
+Those of you who are CECS majors, or Business Management Info Systems, or otherwise technical, could also think about a data mashup.

 Most of you will not be mashing up data.
 But that’s a huge topic.
 At it’s best, it can empower people.
 Create useful tools.
 Maybe even help cure disease.
 At its worst, in the hands of companies like Google and Facebook, it can literally, I fear, mean the end of free will and the end of democracy.
 That’s a deep rabbit hole, and I’ll spare you the gory details, except to note that there were 2 super-important books on the topic in 2019: The Age of Surveillance Capitalism by Shoshana Zuboff, and Zucked by Roger McNamee.